system-zero/system-zero/README.md

 So we have to move on a bit faster from the zero ('z') namespace, which it was really intented to serve as a prototype, all the way towards the alpha ('a').
-So we'll have to break our below-mentioned schedule and move to the next why ('y') namespace, which it will serve mostly to understand and implement some bits of a libc, so we can be indepented at some point, though this might looks like an overly ambition for an uneducated.
+So we'll have to break our below-mentioned schedule and move to the next why ('y')[src/y/README.md] namespace, which it will serve mostly to understand and implement some bits of a libc, so we can be indepented at some point, though this might looks like an overly ambition for an uneducated.